Recipe Search

 1. Heat the oil in a pan and add the sliced onions, curry leaves, ginger, mustard seeds and slit green chilli.
 Fry for two minutes.

-2. Add the Patak's Korma Paste and cook for 3 more minutes.
+2. Add the Patak's Korma Spice Paste and cook for 3 more minutes.

 3. Sprinkle in some water if the mixture begins to stick.